Long Tail Pro Review: Do the Advanced Features Really Outweigh the Cost?

 Pro Tips, Features, and Tutorial

-Once you hit “Retrieve”, Long Tail Pro will work it's magic and generate all the long tail keywords for you along with the Avg.
-KC score, Volume, Bid, Words, and Rank Value.
+Once you hit “Retrieve,” the Long Tail Pro tool will work it's magic and generate all the long tail keywords for you along with the average KC score, Volume, Bid, Words, and Rank Value.

 A Quick Word About the Average KC Score